Volumes of the sets of translation surfaces with small saddle connections in rank one affine submanifolds: Strata of Abelian differentials

-We denote by $\Hgi$ be the subset of $\Hg$ consisting of surfaces of area one (with respect to the flat metric).
-It is sometimes useful to consider translation surfaces with marked regular points, in this situation, we consider the marked points as zeros of order $0$ of $\omega$.
-This convention does not affect the arguments in what follows.

-It is well known that the space $\Hg$ is a complex algebraic orbifold, equipped with a natural volume form $\mu$ coming from the period mapping (see Section~\ref{sect:chart:vol}).
-We have $\dim_\C \Hg=2g+n-1$.
-Let $\mu_1$ be the volume form on $\Hgi$ which is defined by the formula
+It is well known that the space $\Hg$ is a complex algebraic orbifold of dimension $2g+n-1$, equipped with a natural volume form $\vol$ coming from the Lebesgue measure of $\C^{2g+n-1}$ via the period mapping.
+Let $\vol_1$ be the volume form on $\Hgi$ which is defined by the formula